pdffillerjs/pdffiller/README.md

 A node.js PDF form field data filler and FDF generator toolkit.
 This essentially is a wrapper around the PDF Toolkit library <a target="_blank" href="http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/">PDF ToolKit</a>.

+NOTE: pdffiller failed to keep data if it was already included on a form.
+I added some logic to retain this data if it exists.

 Quick start
 -----------

-First, run `npm install pdffiller --save` for your app.
+First, run `npm install pdffiller-keepfields --save` for your app.

 Import the module using: